TheUnknownThing/RV32I-CPU/toy/README.md

 # Memory

 Implement all the memory instructions of RV32I, i.e., lb, lh, lw, lbu, lhu, sb, sh, sw.
+See [memory/main.py](memory/main.py) for more details.

 Key points here:

 - It uses `dcache` to model data memory (SRAM).
 - It handles load and store operations with proper alignment and access size.
 - Introduces new initialization for memory.
+- It seperates the modules from `main.py` to individual files to keep things organized.

 # Branch

 Implement all the branch instructions of RV32I, i.e., beq, bne, blt, bge, bltu, bgeu.

 No speculation, stall when can not resolve branches.
+See [branch/main.py](branch/main.py) for more details.

+Key points here:

+- It handles pipeline stalls and branch resolution without speculation.
+- It fixes the `Driver` and `Fetcher` Module to let the `Fetcher` hold the PC reg & ability to stop fetching instructions.